sassoftware/iot-kubernetes-monitoring-esp/README.md

 The monitoring stack for SAS ESP was developed to help customers address this need.
 It can be considered as an extended version of the Viya4 monitoring solution, as it shares the same code base and allows for the installation of the same components in addition to SAS ESP-specific ones.
 The main difference is that the SAS ESP stack doesn't require the deployment of the Viya4 logging component as it uses Loki instead for log aggregation.

-Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus, designed to be cost effective and easy to operate.
+Made by Grafan, Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus, designed to be cost effective and easy to operate.
 Compared to other log aggregation systems, Loki:

 ```
-1. does not index the contents of the logs, but accesses log streams through a set of predefined or user-defined labels.
+- does not index the contents of the logs, but accesses log streams through a set of predefined or user-defined labels.
-2. indexes and groups log streams using the same labels as Prometheus, enabling users to seamlessly switch between metrics and logs.
+- indexes and groups log streams using the same labels as Prometheus, enabling users to seamlessly switch between metrics and logs.
-3. is an especially good fit for storing Kubernetes Pod logs.
-Metadata such as Pod labels is automatically scraped and indexed.
+- is an especially good fit for storing Kubernetes logs.
+Metadata labels are automatically scraped and indexed.
-4. has native support in Grafana, which means that Prometheus and Loki panels can coexist on the same dashboard.
+- has native support in Grafana, which means that Prometheus and Loki panels can coexist on the same dashboards.
 ```

 A Loki-based stack consists of 3 components: